-The workshop exercises at the end of each chapter, together with an extensive glossary of poetic and critical terms, as well as the number and range of poems analysed and discussed – 122 of which are quoted in full – make Reading Poetry suitable for individual study or as a comprehensive self-contained textbook for university and college classes.
+The workshop exercises at the end of each chapter, together with an extensive glossary of poetic and critical terms, and the number and range of poems analysed and discussed – 122 of which are quoted in full – make Reading Poetry suitable for individual study or as a comprehensive, self-contained textbook for university and college classes.

 Table of Contents

-Part 1.
-Formal Introduction 1.
+Part I. Formal Introduction 1.
 What is Poetry?
 How Should we Read it?
 2. Rhythm and Metre 3.
 Significant Form: Metre and Syntax 4.
-Creative Form Part 2.
+Creative Form and the Arbitrary Nature of Language Part II.
 Textual Strategies 5.
 Figurative Language 6.
 Poetic Metaphor 7.
-Hearing Voices 8.
+Hearing Voices in Poetic Texts 8.
 Speakers with Attitude: Tone and Irony 9.
 Ambiguity 10.
-Closure and Undecidability Part 3.
+Closure, Pluralism and Undecidability Part III.
 Text in Contexts/Contexts in Texts 11.
 Introducing Contexts 12.
 Genre 13.
 The Sonnet 14.
 Allusion, Influence and Intertextuality 15.
 Post-Colonial Poetry 16.
 World Poetry 17.
 The Poetry of the Earth Glossary Poems and Passages Discussed or Used for Exercises Bibliography

-Tom Furniss recently retired from the Department of English Studies at the University of Strathclyde, where he taught poetry, Romanticism and literary theory for 30 years.
+Tom Furniss recently retired from the Department of English Studies at the University of Strathclyde in 2017, after teaching poetry, Romanticism, and literary theory for 30 years.
 He is the author of two monographs on Romanticism, co-author of several editions of the textbook Ways of Reading (Routledge) and recently published two collections of poetry.

 Michael Bath is Emeritus Professor of Renaissance Studies at the University of Strathclyde, where he taught English literature for 40 years, and a Senior Research Fellow at the University of Glasgow.
 Author of numerous books and articles on literature and the visual arts, he specialises in emblem studies and in 2014 he was elected President of the international Society for Emblem Studies.

-‘Reading Poetry stands out from other introductions to poetry in its brilliant combination of practical guidance and theoretical savvy.
-Students who use this book will be helped to enjoy and discuss poems, introduced to some of the major varieties of poetic criticism, and invited to reflect on what makes poetry important today.’
+‘Reading Poetry stands out from other poetry handbooks in its superb combination of practical guidance and theoretical savvy.
+Students who use this comprehensive guide will be helped to enjoy and discuss poems, introduced to some of the major varieties of poetic criticism, and invited to reflect on what makes poetry important today.’

 Derek Attridge, Emeritus Professor of English, University of York